rtCamp/OneDesign/README.md

 - **Pattern Status Monitoring**: Track deployment success and synchronization across all connected sites

-- **Multisite Pattern Sync**: Define patterns on the dashboard site and apply to multiple consumer sites
+- **Multisite Pattern Sync**: Define patterns on the governing site and apply to multiple brand sites

 - **Pattern Management**: View and manage already applied patterns